 –Having an inconsistent oral hygiene routine: Oral hygiene is also extremely important for your oral health.
 If you forget to brush, floss, or rinse, there is a chance plaque and bacteria can raid your smile and attack your teeth and gums, causing tooth decay, gum disease, tooth sensitivity, and other dental issues.
 This is why it’s important to brush twice a day, floss once a day, and rinse daily.

 If you avoid or break these habits as much as possible, you’ll have a better chance at having the strong and healthy smile you deserve!
-To learn more about how to maintain a successful oral health in Hampton, Virginia, please remember that you can always call Barry LeJeune, DDS at (757) 827-9114 and schedule an appointment with Dr. LeJeune.
+To learn more about how to maintain a successful oral health in Hampton, Virginia, please remember that you can always call LeJeune Family Dentistry at (757) 827-9114 and schedule an appointment with Dr. LeJeune.
 We are happy to help you in any way we can, and we look forward to giving you the information you need to reach your oral health goals!